What is a skills matrix and how do you create one?

 A skills matrix that highlights employee strengths and weaknesses can be a starting point for their self-improvement.
 Similarly, learning and development departments can use skills data available on a skills matrix to assess who needs to undergo training and to what degree.

-When employees are matched with projects that need their skills, the outcome is always good
+• Improved employee experience When employees arematched with projects that need their skills, the outcome is always good –leading to engaged employees and satisfied clients.

 How do you create a modern skills matrix?